oxidecomputer/packer-plugin-oxide/.web-docs/README.md

 ### Builders

 - [`instance`](/packer/integrations/oxidecomputer/oxide/latest/components/builder/instance) -
-Builds an Oxide image by creating an instance from a specified image, provisioning it, and snapshotting its boot disk into an image.
-The resulting image can be used as the source image for new Oxide instances.
+This builder creates custom images on Oxide.
+The builder launches a temporary instance, connects to it using its external IP, provisions it, and then creates an image from the instance's boot disk.
+The resulting image can be used to launch new instances.

 ### Data Sources

 - [`image`](/packer/integrations/oxidecomputer/oxide/latest/components/data-source/image) -
-Fetches the image ID for an Oxide image using its name.
+This data source fetches the image ID for an Oxide image using its name.
 The image can be a project image or silo image.

 <!-- ### Provisioners -->